uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/coding-encryption.md

 Casear Cipher is an example of a substitution cipher.
 Other substitution ciphers improve on the Caesar cipher by not having all the letters in order, and some older written ciphers use different symbols for each symbol.
 However, substitution ciphers are easy to attack because a statistical attack is so easy: you just look for a few common letters and sequences of letters, and match that to common patterns in the language.

 {panel end}

 So far, we have considered one way of cracking Caesar cipher: using patterns in the text.
 By looking for patterns such as one letter words, other short words, double letter patterns, apostrophe positions, and knowing rules such as all words must contain at least one of a, e, i, o, u, or y (excluding some acronyms and words written in txt language of course), cracking Caesar Cipher by looking for patterns is easy.
 Any good cryptosystem should not be able to be analysed in this way, i.e. it should be *semantically secure*

+{panel type="jargon-buster"}

-{panel type="jargon-buster" summary="What do we mean by semantically secure?"}
+# What do we mean by semantically secure?

 Semantically secure means that there is no known efficient algorithm that can use the ciphertext to get any information about the plaintext, other than the length of the message.
 It is very important that cryptosystems used in practice are semantically secure.

 As we saw above, Caesar Cipher is not semantically secure.

 {panel end}

 There are many other ways of cracking Caeser cipher which we will look at in this section.